With an average of over 200 million active monthly players, Fortnite is not dying. Let’s take a closer look at the facts and figures.

 According to TwitchTracker.com, for example, Fortnite’s viewership figures have been far above the average for many years.

-And, while Fortnite esports took a bit of a bad turn, the viewership figures for ad-hoc or organised events also remained high.
+And, while Fortnite esports took a bit of a bad turn, the viewership figures for ad-hoc or organized events also remained high.

 If you’d like to know how to watch Fortnite content, we’ve put together a handy guide.

-And, let’s not forget, many of the best Fortnite streamers also abandoned the platform in favour of other games.
-As they transitioned away, they took hundreds of thousands of Fortnite viewers with them.
+And let’s not forget, many of the best Fortnite streamers also abandoned the platform in favor of other games.
+As they transitioned away, they took thousands of Fortnite viewers with them.
 It could be said that most of Ninja’s net worth came from the Fortnite portion of his career, and while he still plays from time to time, it’s by no means his main game.
+The fact that Fortnite is still standing strong just proves how successful this game really can be.

 Ultimately, the creators don’t make the game, but they do help its popularity overall.
 Although the Fortnite player count remains relatively strong, it could be argued that it would be stronger if all the top-tier content creators had stayed on board.